-As we were roaming around Araku Valley from one waterfall to another, on one side of the road we saw some blue boxes lined up in what seemed like uncultivated land.
+As we were roaming around this place from one waterfall to another, on one side of the road we saw some blue boxes lined up in what seemed like uncultivated land.
 We stopped to find out what they were.
 Right there on the road, a vendor was selling honey in small plastic bottles.
-When asked where does he get the honey from, he pointed to the same Honey Making blue boxes.
+When asked where does he get the nectar from, he pointed to the same blue boxes.
 With some interpretation help, we asked him to show us the boxes which are essentially the Honey-making boxes at the valley.

 These boxes are mini biofactories.
 There are wooden frames stacked up inside the boxes and the honey bees are attracted to them.
-Over a period of time, the frames are filled with honey and bee wax.
+Over a period of time, the frames are filled with nectar and bee wax.
 These boxes are kept covered from the top unless the beekeeper has to examine or take out the frames.
 There is a small hole at the bottom of the box that is meant for the bees to use for entering and exiting the box.

-We picked up a bottle of the nectar that was on sale.
+We purchased a bottle of the nectar that was on sale.
 Said thank you to the local vendor.
 I was happy to learn about another small business that can be done in a very eco-friendly way without much investment.
 This is how each travel enriches me with unexpected experiences.

-Recommend you to read following Places to visit in Araku Valley, Vizag Tour or Araku Tour.
+Recommend you to read the following places to visit in Araku Valley and on the Vizag tour.